Phatskool/FB-Instant-Articles-XML-Generator/README.md

 Alternativeley you can use a cron job from your server and "run" the code  e.g. once a day

-4. Voila!
-XML is ready to be submited on Facebook
+4. Voila! facebook.xml is ready to be submited on Facebook

 More information about the exact lines you need to change, can be found in facebookfeed.php comments